The Dorm Mini Kitchen: Premium Tier 2026

 Toshiba ML-EC42P 4-in-1 Air Fryer Combo Microwave with Convection

-The Toshiba ML-EC42P earns the cook-and-reheat layer because it is the appliance that moves a dorm beyond reheating into actual cooking.
-RTINGS reviews it as a true 4-in-1 combination unit — microwave, convection, and air-fry modes in one cavity — and Tasting Table found the convection function the standout, baking cakes to "absolute perfection," fluffy and moist.
-The 13.6 inch turntable in a 1.5 cu ft cavity fits a 12 inch pizza or a whole chicken, the most usable cooking space in the under-$250 tier, and a mute function makes it tolerable in a quiet-hours shared room.
+The Toshiba ML-EC42P earns the cook-and-reheat layer because it moves a dorm beyond reheating into actual cooking.
+RTINGS reviews it as a true 4-in-1 combination unit — microwave, convection, and air-fry modes — and Tasting Table found the convection function the standout, producing cakes baked to "absolute perfection," fluffy and moist.
+The 13.6 inch turntable in a 1.5 cu ft cavity fits a 12 inch pizza or a whole chicken, the most usable cooking space in the under-$250 tier.

 The policy story is where the score earns its asterisk.
 In plain microwave mode the unit draws 1000W of output, which stays under most Standard-tier dorm caps — the daily reheating job is legal almost everywhere.
-But the moment you switch to air-fry or convection, the input draw jumps to roughly 1750W, which exceeds many dorm microwave caps and risks tripping an older shared breaker.
-That split is exactly why it scores 6.5 on DGH Dorm-Policy Compliance: the wattage-headroom factor (20%) penalizes the high convection draw, and the 21.8 x 21.4 inch base hurts the crowded-counter-fit factor (20%).
-Tasting Table also flagged the air-fry function as the unit's "one miss," with fries that never crisped after 30 minutes — convection baking is the real reason to buy it, not air frying.
-The Best Dorm Microwave/Air-Fryer Combos 2026 spoke covers the Panasonic and Midea inverter alternatives and the full mode-by-mode wattage table.
+But switch to air-fry or convection and the input draw jumps to roughly 1750W, over many dorm caps.
+That split is why it scores 6.5 on the DGH Dorm-Policy Compliance Score: the wattage-headroom factor (20%) penalizes the convection draw, and the 21.8x21.4-inch base hurts the crowded-counter-fit factor (20%).
+Tasting Table also flagged air-fry as the "one miss," with fries that never crisped — convection baking, not air frying, is the reason to buy it.
+The Best Dorm Microwave/Air-Fryer Combos 2026 spoke covers the Panasonic and Midea inverter alternatives.

 What We Love